JLSB EndNote Style |

 Acknowledgements

-We encourage authors to include an Acknowledgements section.
-Please acknowledge anyone who contributed towards the study by making substantial contributions to conception, design, acquisition of data, or analysis and interpretation of data, or who was involved in drafting the manuscript or revising it critically for important intellectual content, but who does not meet the criteria for authorship.
-Please also include their source(s) of funding.
-Please also acknowledge anyone who contributed materials essential for the study.
 Authors should obtain permission to acknowledge from all those mentioned in the Acknowledgements.
 Please list the source(s) of funding for the study, for each author, and for the manuscript preparation in the acknowledgements section.
 Authors must describe the role of the funding body, if any, in study design; in the collection, analysis, and interpretation of data; in the writing of the manuscript; and in the decision to submit the manuscript for publication.

-Author contribution
+Authors’ contribution

-For manuscripts with more than one author, JLSB require an Author Contributions section to be placed after the Acknowledgements section.
 An 'author' is generally considered to be someone who has made substantive intellectual contributions to a published study.
 To qualify as an author one should 1) have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) have been involved in drafting the manuscript or revising it critically for important intellectual content; and 3) have given final approval of the version to be published.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.

-We suggest the following format/example (please use initials to refer to each author's contribution): AB carried out the molecular genetic studies, participated in the sequence alignment and drafted the manuscript.
+We suggest the following format (please use initials to refer to each author's contribution): AB carried out the molecular genetic studies, participated in the sequence alignment and drafted the manuscript.
 JY carried out the immunoassays.
 MT participated in the sequence alignment.
 ES participated in the design of the study and performed the statistical analysis.
 FG conceived of the study, and participated in its design and coordination and helped to draft the manuscript.
 All authors read and approved the final manuscript.

 For authors that equally participated in a study please write 'All/Both authors contributed equally to this work.'
-Contributors who do not meet the criteria for authorship should be listed in an acknowledgements section.

 Competing interests